jgromes/LoRaLib/README.md

 # LoRaLib [![Build Status](https://travis-ci.org/jgromes/LoRaLib.svg?branch=master)](https://travis-ci.org/jgromes/LoRaLib)

+## End-of-Life Warning: LoRaLib support will be discontinued in the near future, use [RadioLib](https://github.com/jgromes/RadioLib) instead!
+Full explanation and rationale can be found [here](https://github.com/jgromes/LoRaLib/blob/master/EOL.md).

-## Arduino library for LoRa modules based on LoRa chips by Semtech (SX1272, SX1276, SX1278) and HopeRF (RFM95, RFM96, RFM98)
+### Arduino library for LoRa modules based on LoRa chips by Semtech (SX1272, SX1276, SX1278) and HopeRF (RFM95, RFM96, RFM98)

-## See the [Wiki](https://github.com/jgromes/LoRaLib/wiki) for further information.
+### See the [Wiki](https://github.com/jgromes/LoRaLib/wiki) for further information.
 See the [GitHub Pages](https://jgromes.github.io/LoRaLib) for detailed and up-to-date API reference.

 ### This is not the shield you are looking for!
 If you're looking for an open-source shield to use with this library, it has its own repository: [https://github.com/jgromes/LoRenz](https://github.com/jgromes/LoRenz)